OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   We get information from you when you do things like make a purchase from us.
 ' + '*   We collect it from how you use our products and services;
-' + '*   Other sources, like credit agencies, marketing companies, and other service providers, provide it to us.
+' + '*   We obtain information from other sources, like credit agencies, marketing companies, and other service providers.
 ' + '

 ' + '